Project-Group-Compiler/Cold_Compiler/README.md

 cd Cold_Compiler
 ```

-## Running the IR generator
+## Running the compiler

-1. Build the IR generator
+1. Build the compiler

     Run the following command in the root directory: